sigeisler/travelling-salesman-electric-vehicles/README.md

 `make start`

+Hint: The whole process took up to 4 hours for the default parameters due to the download and elevation extraction process.

 Two routing engines will per default be available on `localhost:5000` and `localhost:6000`.
 The first has the standard car profile activated and the second the electric cars profile.
 The full API can be checked in the [official documentation](http://project-osrm.org/docs/v5.5.1/api/).

 ### Command Line Comparison Tool